Jbleezy/BO1-Reimagined/README.md

 * Unupgraded: increased maximum damage per pellet from 120 to 180
 * Upgraded: increased maximum damage per pellet from 200 to 300
 * Upgraded: fire effect now plays when damaging a zombie
-* Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### PM63
 * Unupgraded: increased reserve ammo from 100 to 120
 * Upgraded: increased reserve ammo from 225 to 250
 * Upgraded: decreased hipfire spread
 * Upgraded: decreased recoil
-* Upgraded: ammo now gets added at the same time that it does in the reload animation when reloading with an empty clip

 ### RPK
 * Fixed animation bug when switching weapons from the RPK with an empty clip